mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 - **Result**: We migrated TinyPilot Community, but TinyPilot Pro is not yet ready.
 - **Grade**: C+

 We've been working on overhauling TinyPilot's update system since May, and it's taking way longer than any of us expected.
-I had let a lot of technical debt accrue in our update system, and we're reducing that debt by untangling it, but it also means that we keep encountering surprises that eat up a week or more of dev time.
-I am pretty confident that we're down to the last few weeks now.
+I accrued a lot of technical debt in our update system, and we're paying it down now, but it also means that we keep encountering surprises that eat up a week or more of dev time.
+I'm pretty confident that we're down to the last few weeks now.

 ### Finalize plans for managing TinyPilot licenses

 - **Result**: Plans are finalized.
 - **Grade**: A

-We've finalized a plan for managing TinyPilot licenses, and I think everyone involved is happy with the balance of making it a good user experience while not overinvesting engineering effort into a complex system.
+We've finalized a plan for managing TinyPilot licenses, and I think everyone involved is happy with the plan.
+It offers a smooth user experience while not overinvesting engineering effort into a complex system.

 ### Send TinyPilot Voyager to two YouTube creators or bloggers for review

 - **Result**: I was too busy with hiring to get to this.
 - **Grade**: F

+I didn't make any progress here.
 I really should have made hiring a new Support Engineer one of my goals instead because that's what I spent most of the month doing.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats